SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 line 3: `CGA`
 line 5: `C-GA`

 Note in line 2, there are multiple ranges that match `C.*A`.
-Regex quantifiers by default will make the longest match, this can lead to unexpected results.
+Regex quantifiers by default will make the longest match (called "greedy matching"), this can lead to unexpected results.
 See the [regex wiki page](https://en.wikipedia.org/wiki/Regular_expression#Lazy_matching) for a bit more info.
+You can see the difference if you use the "lazy matching" equivalent quantifier: `C.*?A` The `*?` finds the shortest match that matches the string.
 </details>

 ---